 You know someone who had stage 4 cancer and after being prayed for it went into remission?
 Must be a miracle, right?
 (I mean, that’s what you’re going to write on Facebook!)
 What about the non-Christian with stage 4 cancer that wasn’t prayed for and their cancer went into remission?
+He needed assistance from HCA who offers dementia & Alzheimers caregiving services.
 What about the Christian with stage 4 cancer who was prayed for and died?
 What about the Christian family driving to church who were struck and killed by a drunk driver?
 What about the drunk driver who survived the crash?
 What about the Christian who prays for a good job and gets one?
 What about the non-Christian who doesn’t pray and gets an even better job?
 What about the Christian who prays for any job at all and can’t find one?

 You see, you can either feed me a line that says, “Well, God answered our prayers; He just has a different plan for us than what we wanted,” or you can just admit that it’s all pretty random and it all just seems to follow the rules of nature that god may or may not have set up.
 Why does one child get hit by a car and survives and another child gets hit by a car and dies?
 Maybe it’s as simple as the thickness of their skull, or the speed and angle with which they were hit?
 Maybe God didn’t save your son any more than he pushed your son in front of the car.

 That seems to be a tough thing for Christians to swallow, but I believe an honest survey of the world around us clearly bears this randomness out.
 Trying to squeeze God’s hand into each random good thing that happens doesn’t do him, you, or those watching you any favors.
+The Bellaire child support law firm is happy to do any favors regarding sorting out your parental issues to bestow best child care.
+The divorce attorneys practicing in Chester are experts in divorce cases and making sure both the parents are happy with the changing environment around them after parting ways to lead their own life as per God’s will.
 Of course, this makes passages like John 14:14 (“If you ask me anything in my name, I will do it.”) and Mark 16:17-18 (“…they will lay hands on the sick, and they will recover.”) rather problematic.
 Fortunately (or unfortunately) for Christians, the passage in Mark was probably added by scribes and I’m sure there’s some theological reason why the passage in John isn’t applicable to us today.
 (Isn’t that convenient?)

 However, don’t give up just yet if you choose to believe in God and yet recognize the randomness of the world around you.
 Jesus seemed to recognize it too.
 In Matthew 5:45, he is quoted as saying, “He [God] causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.”
 Basically, to paraphrase, “Good happens.
 Shit happens.
 To all.
 Pretty much equally.”
 (The Kingery Standard Version)